A First Look at the Security Issues in the Model Context Protocol Ecosystem: Registry-Level Issues in MCP Distribution

-Due to the lack of review for submitted servers, the MCP server information provided for users to configure these servers might be incomplete or invalid.
-The most common issues include: (i) \textit{invalid server file links}, where users are unable to locate the actual server content; (ii) \textit{empty server content}, where the links are valid but the server files contain no functional components; (iii) \textit{missing README files}, where the server content exists but lacks important files, making it unclear how to properly configure or use the server.
+\textbf{Incomplete MCP Server Information (R1).} The most common issues of incomplete information include: (i) \textit{invalid server links}, where the servers are inaccessible; (ii) \textit{empty server content}, where the links are valid but contain no files; and (iii) \textit{missing configurations}, where the server content exists but lacks configuration examples, making it unclear how the server should be used.
+This configuration information is typically provided in the \textit{README} file, as 99.16\% of servers are hosted on public GitHub repositories.

-\textbf{Result.} We verify server file links by requesting their URLs and recording the response codes: \texttt{200} indicates validity, whereas \texttt{404} denotes invalid links.
-For valid links, we query the GitHub API to check the repository content; if the response states \textit{"This repository is empty,"} we label the server as empty.
-For non-empty servers, we further examine the presence of a README file through the GitHub API to detect missing files.
+\textbf{Result.} We first verify server links by sending HTTP requests to their URLs and checking the response status codes (\texttt{200} for valid and \texttt{404} for invalid).
+For valid links, we then query the GitHub API to check whether the corresponding repositories are empty (i.e., empty servers).
+For non-empty servers, we further examine their contents to check whether a \textit{README} file exists.
 Table~\ref{tab: information_missing} summarizes the results of three common issues observed in decentralized MCP registries.
 Among all registries, \textit{mcp.so} shows the highest proportion of invalid server file links (6.75\%), while \textit{MCP Store} suffers the most from empty content (4.25\%) and missing README files (10.11\%).
 In contrast, \textit{Pulse MCP} and \textit{MCP Market} show relatively low error rates across all three categories.
-These results highlight the lack of a vetting mechanism across decentralized registries, which may prevent users from correctly configuring or utilizing the servers.
+These results highlight the lack of a vetting mechanism between decentralized registries, which prevents users from correctly using the servers.

-In the centralized registry, Smithery, among 7,682 servers, 5405 (70.35\%) do not provide any tools, indicating that a large portion of registered servers are incomplete.
-In the npm, among 6,836 servers, 377 (5.51\%) have released at least 20 versions, indicating potentially suspicious behavior, such as concealing malicious changes across versions.